jonnyjohnson1/chat-arena/README.md

 - Basic chat games.
 - Debate (in development)

+Multi-modal ability:
+1. Vision
+Ask questions on your images.
+Be sure to have a vision model installed.
+(We use llava:13b).

 ## Getting Started

 1. Run locally
 - Install Flutter
 - Install ollama

+2. For running web or iOS/macOS/android:
+  1. follow the commenting instructions in this file: `lib/services/web_specific_queries.dart.`.
+We need a better way of doing this, but it's the way for now.